Resources

 I’m new to farm food safety!
 What records should I start with?

-Congratulations on starting your farm’s food safety journey!
-Keeping some basic records is a great way to begin.
-Some simple records to start with include: restroom cleaning, cleaning and sanitizing, harvest logs, pesticide applications, and fertilizer applications.
+Congratulations on starting your farm’s food safety program!
+Keeping a few basic records is a great way to begin.
+Some simple records to start with include: restroom cleaning logs, cleaning and sanitizing logs, harvest logs, pesticide applications, and fertilizer applications.

 How should I keep my food safety records?

-There are several record keeping systems a farm can use.
-Traditional paper records stored in binders or file cabinets are difficult to organize and keep clean while working on the farm.
+There are several record keeping systems an operation can use.
+Traditional paper records stored in binders or file cabinets are difficult to organize and keep clean while working on site.
 Digital record keeping on Excel or Google Docs is a good alternative to paper records.
-Our GroupGAP program recommends using the digital record keeping system HeavyConnect.
+Our GroupGAP program strongly recommends using or transitioning to the digital record keeping system HeavyConnect.

 How much does it cost for a small farmer to become and stay food safety certified?